Chart Color Schemes

 The employment landscape in Baulkham Hills - East shows performance that lags behind national averages across key labour market indicators

-However, accommodation & food services are under-represented at 4.1% compared to Greater Sydney's 5.8%.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, employment levels increased by 0.1%, labour force grew by 0.6%, resulting in an unemployment rise of 0.4 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1% and unemployment rise by 0.2 percentage points over the same period.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Baulkham Hills - East's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+Between September 2024 and September 2025, employment levels increased by 0.1%, labour force grew by 0.6%, leading to a rise in unemployment of 0.4 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.1% and unemployment increase by only 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Baulkham Hills - East's industry mix suggests local employment could increase by 7.0% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment